project-flotta/project-flotta.github.io/documentation/latest/dev/installation.md

 ### Makefiles

-By default project use Makefiles by default, and all the project has a help section where information can be obtained:
+By default project use Makefiles, and all the project has a help section where information can be obtained:

-This is the example when running make help in the operator.
+This is the example when running make help in the flotta-operator repo.

 ```shell
 $ -> make help